Cutty Sark, the Royal Observatory, National Maritime Museum and Queen's House are now open following the coronavirus lockdown.

 - Boroughs across London are planning new safe cycling and walking routes as part of the Streetspace for London plan.
 The existing Quietway 1 cycle route meanwhile runs all the way from the centre of London to Greenwich Park.

 - Parking at Royal Museums Greenwich is currently closed to visitors, but there are a number of car parks in Greenwich close to all our sites: find a list of Council car parks and locations here.
-Please note: the car park in Greenwich Park is currently closed on weekends.
 If you have specific questions around disabled access to Royal Museums Greenwich please email the bookings team.

 We've put measures in place across our sites to make them as safe as possible for both visitors and staff.
 These include: